Rolex Certified Pre-Owned at Bucherer: Everything You Need to Know About the Programme

 Can I sell a Rolex watch at a Bucherer boutique?

 Yes, the majority of the watches in the Bucherer CPO range come from direct customers.
-The watch must be at least three years old.
+The watch must be at least two years old.
 The customer receives a price within 10 to 15 minutes, if the watch fulfils the above criteria.
 The seller can then have the money transferred to their account within 48 hours, or alternatively accept a Bucherer voucher for the entire Bucherer range.
 The voucher is not limited to the CPO range.
 Bucherer also works together with international retailers who support Bucherer in the search for watches.

 How is the sales price calculated?